jaymzcd/wp-twacepost/README.md

     * A Twitter application
     * Bit.ly API key

+You also need the [twitter-async](http://github.com/jmathai/twitter-async) library from Jaisen Mathai to handle the Twitter oAuth stuff.
+I have this within a folder called *lib*.
+I haven't checked that in here, you'll need to grab that separately.

 ### Installation

+    1. Grab the Epi*.php files from the twitter-async project
+    2. Place the files in a folder called lib
-    1. Copy the wp-twacepost folder to your wordpress plugins directory
+    3. Copy the wp-twacepost folder to your wordpress plugins directory
-    2. Activate the plugin
+    4. Activate the plugin
-    3. Register a new application on facebook & twitter for your blog
+    5. Register a new application on facebook & twitter for your blog
-    4. Update the settings with the token, key & secrets for both
+    6. Update the settings with the token, key & secrets for both

 ### Getting an access token for a Facebook *Profile*